rvdbreemen/OTGW-firmware/README.md

 - OTmonitor Web UI (standalone interface)
 - reliable OTA upgrades ofr NodeMCU (v0.6.0+)

-**WARNING: Do not upgrade your PIC thru port 1023!
+**WARNING: Do not upgrade your PIC thru WiFi using port 1023!
 Connect Your OTGW to your serialport instead for upgrade.**

 To do:
 - InfluxDB client to do direct logging